Fastcomm/mini-program-proxy-js/README.md

 # What is this?

-Proxy for mini programs to make PUT and DELETE calls.
+Proxy for mini programs to make PUT and DELETE calls with docker proxy that can be found at https://github.com/Fastcomm/mini-program-proxy-elixir

 # Installation